ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.javascript/README.md

 Scripts can be activated and deactivated by controlling of this state with ack=false.

 ## Changelog
+### __WORK IN PROGRESS__
+* (AlCalzone) TypeScripts which augment the global scope are now correctly compiled
+* (AlCalzone) If no type declarations are found for an installed package, `require` will no longer show the error "module not found"
+* (AlCalzone) Removed the `--prefix` argument in `npm install`, so package installations on Windows no longer mess up the install directory

 ### 4.10.5 (2020-11-15)
 * (bluefox) null timeouts are checked now